ggalisky/portfolio_mm/_pages/about.md

 "Out of the future that is not yet, into the present that is just becoming, back to the past that no longer is." - St. Augustine's definition of time in "Helmet For My Pillow" by Robert Leckie

 "A society grows great when old men plant trees whose shade they know they shall never sit in" - Greek proverb

+"There is absolutely nothing you should be doing.
+You have no more purpose than the birds in the sky." - Unknown